-ISIS planned more targets during Paris attacks
+Sources: ISIS planned more targets during Paris attacks

 An arrest is made

-The Belgian prosecutor's office told CNN that Tabaouni, who is Moroccan, was only arrested in Brussels in July and will soon be extradited to Austria.
+The Belgian prosecutor's office told CNN that Tabaouni, who is Moroccan, was only arrested in Brussels in July.
 He was taken into custody as soon as he was located, according to a senior European terrorism official.
+Following the publication of an earlier version of this story, Austrian media, citing prosecutors, have reported that Tabaouni has been extradited to Austria.

 Haddadi and Usman were extradited to France, where they face terrorism charges, according to senior European counterterrorism sources, who also say they will be trying to tie Tabaouni to Haddadi and Usman and the Paris attackers.